wanderllama/LOOP_resolve_git_conflicts/README.md

 * Tester one commits to their local repository.
 Message is mandatory and good practice is having a detailed message explaining the changes in the commit.
     * _git commit -m "message"_

+* add tester 1s branch to remote repository.
+A local branch that does not exist on the remote repository must be added before you can push to remote repository
+  * _git push --set-upstream origin develop_

 * Tester one pushes their local repository to the remote repository